 Facility name: Facility Address: A. WORKPLACE POLICIES AND PRACTICES TO PROTECT EMPLOYEE HEALTH (CHECK ALL THAT APPLY TO THE FACILITY) Everyone who can carry out their work duties from home has been directed to do so.
 Vulnerable staff (those above age 65, those with chronic health conditions) are assigned work that can be done from home whenever possible.
 Work processes are reconfigured to the extent possible to increase opportunities for employees to work from home.
 Consider offering workers, who request modified duties options that minimize their contact with visitors and other employees.
 Alternate, staggered or shift schedules have been instituted to maximize physical distancing.
 All employees (including paid staff, and volunteers; referred to collectively as "employees") have been told not to come to work if sick, or if they are exposed to a person who has COVID-19.
 Employees understand to follow the Long Beach Health Officer Orders for self-isolation and quarantine , if applicable.
-Workplace leave policies have been reviewed and modified to ensure that A.
+Workplace leave policies have been reviewed and modified to ensure that employees are not penalized when they stay home due to illness.